gluster/redant/support/mixin.md

 I would've simply added them in imports but NO!
 It won't be imported by us.
 For our sake, let's say that `func3` is actually defined in a module called `sample_ops2`'s class `sample_op2_class`.

-Once the above support library is created, one needs to add the module inside the `redant_mixin` and let the `redant_mixin` class inherit from this newly added class.
+Once the above support library is created, one needs to add the module inside the `mixin` and let the `mixin` class inherit from this newly added class.

 ```
-from redant_libs.support_libs.rexe import Rexe
+from support.ops.support_ops.rexe import Rexe
-from redant_libs.gluster_libs.sample_ops1 import sample_ops_class # the newly added module
+from support.ops.gluster_ops.sample_ops1 import sample_ops_class # the newly added module
-from redant_libs.gluster_libs.sample_ops2 import sample_ops2_class
+from support.ops.gluster_ops.sample_ops2 import sample_ops2_class

-class redant_mixin(Rexe, sample_ops_class, sample_ops2_class):
+class mixin(Rexe, sample_ops_class, sample_ops2_class):
 	pass
 ```

 This is the mixin magic.
-The `redant_mixin` objects would then be able to handle the relation between the `sample_ops_class` and `sample_ops2_class`.
+The `mixin` objects would then be able to handle the relation between the `sample_ops_class` and `sample_ops2_class`.
 Hence allowing us to pass on this mixin object to a test case to be used for invocation of all the library calls from the test case without importing the ops modules inside a TC.